SWIFTSIM/swiftsimio/docs/source/masking/index.rst

 Older SWIFT snapshots lack the metadata to know exactly how far particles have drifted out of their cells.
-In ``v10.2.0`` or newer, if :mod:`swiftsimio` does not find this metadata, it will pad the region (by 0.2 times the cell length by default).
+In ``v10.2.0`` or newer, if :mod:`swiftsimio` does not find this metadata, it will pad the region (by 0.2 times the cell length by default), and issue a `UserWarning` indicating this.

 .. warning::

    In the worst case that the region consists of one cell and the padding extends to all neighbouring cells, this can result in up to a factor of :math:`3^3=27` additional I/O overhead.
 Older :mod:`swiftsimio` versions instead risk missing particles near the region boundary.

 In the unlikely case that particles drift more than 0.2 times the cell length away from their "home" cell and the cell bounding-box metadata is not